WebAssembly/spec/spectec/test-prose/TEST.md

 Data_ok
 - the memory segment (DATA b* datamode) is valid with the data type OK if:
-  - the datamode datamode is valid with OK.
+  - the data mode datamode is valid with OK.

 Start_ok
 - the start function (START x) is valid if: